A. Brooks Harris: Biography

 He was a visiting professor at University of British Columbia in 1976, at the University of Oxford in 1973, 1986, and 1994, at Tel Aviv University in 1987 and 1995, and at McMaster University in 2005.
 He was visiting scientist at Sandia National Laboratories in 1974 and at the National Institute of Standards and Technology (NIST) in 2002.

 In 2007 he received the Lars Onsager Prize for his contributions to the statistical physics of disordered systems, especially for the development of the Harris criterion.
 From 1967 to 1969 he was Sloan Fellow and in 1972/73 a Guggenheim Fellow.
 In 1989 he was elected a Fellow of the American Physical Society.

-Harris has been married to Peggy since 1958 and has three children, eight grandchildren, and two great grandchildren.
+Harris has been married to Peggy since 1958 and has three children, eight grandchildren, and three great-grandchildren.

 Research

 Upon receiving the Lars Onsager Prize, Harris wrote in 2007:

 He has also collaborated in theoretical condensed matter physics with R. J. Birgeneau (MIT), J. Yeomans (Oxford), R. D. Kamien (Penn), C. Broholm (Johns Hopkins), and A. Ramirez (Bell Labs).